 Instructor: Rosenthal

 Democratic Decision Making: Read Less [-]

-EDUC 273D Decision Making II 3 Units
+EDUC 273D Democratic Decision Making II 3 Units

 Terms offered: Summer 2012 10 Week Session, Summer 2012 8 Week Session

-This course is about decision making in the real world.
-It reviews research on how decision making actually unfolds in schools and school districts and the range of factors that shape it.
-We begin with cognitive factors, move on to investigate social and organizational factors, and then investigate political factors that influence decision making.
+This course is the second in a series of three entitled Democratic-Making.
+Together, the courses examine democratic decision-making through different lenses, beginning with Decision-Making 1's macro exploration of the interwoven nature of American democracy and its system of public education.
+In this course, we will examine democratic decision-making at the micro and mesco levels, including in relation to our own personal and interpersonal identities.

-Decision Making II: Read More [+]

-Rules & Requirements
+Democratic Decision Making II: Read More [+] Rules & Requirements

-Prerequisites: Good standing in LEEP; 273C
+Prerequisites: Admission to LEAD EdD

 Hours & Format

-Summer: 8 weeks - 6 hours of lecture per week
+Summer: 6 weeks - 8 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructor: Coburn
+Instructor: Scott

-Decision Making II: Read Less [-]
+Democratic Decision Making II: Read Less [-]

 EDUC 274A Measurement in Education and the Social Sciences I 4 Units

-Terms offered: Fall 2021, Fall 2020, Fall 2019
+Terms offered: Fall 2022, Fall 2021, Fall 2020

 Students will learn good measurement practice by constructing an instrument and investigating its measurement properties (specifically, validity, and reliability).
 The act of measuring will be positioned as a link between qualitative observations and quantitative measures, and this will be discussed in a variety of contexts, such as interviewing, standardized testing, and performance assessment.
 We will discuss both classical and modern testing approaches from conceptual and practical points of view.
 Measurement in Education and the Social Sciences I: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 4 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructor: Wilson Formerly known as: Educational Psychology 208A Measurement in Education and the Social Sciences I: Read Less [-] EDUC 274B Measurement in Education and the Social Sciences II 4 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 An introduction to classical test theory and item response theory from a theoretical viewpoint.
+Instructor: Wilson Formerly known as: Educational Psychology 208A Measurement in Education and the Social Sciences I: Read Less [-] EDUC 274B Measurement in Education and the Social Sciences II 4 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 An introduction to classical test theory and item response theory from a theoretical viewpoint.
 Application of these techniques to a practical measurement situation will be studied.
 Topics such as test bias, computerized and polytomous response modes will be discussed.
 Measurement in Education and the Social Sciences II: Read More [+] Rules & Requirements Prerequisites: 274A or sufficient background to follow the mathematical development Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Instructor: Wilson Formerly known as: Educational Psychology 208B Measurement in Education and the Social Sciences II: Read Less [-] EDUC 274C Research Seminar in Measurement 2 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 The seminar will address a current research issue in the area of educational and psychological measurement.
+Instructor: Wilson Formerly known as: Educational Psychology 208B Measurement in Education and the Social Sciences II: Read Less [-] EDUC 274C Research Seminar in Measurement 2 Units Terms offered: Fall 2022, Fall 2021, Spring 2021 The seminar will address a current research issue in the area of educational and psychological measurement.
 Topics will vary from year to year.
 Some examples are polytomous item response theory, measurement of cognitive processes and learning, and assessment issues in evaluation.
 Research Seminar in Measurement: Read More [+] Rules & Requirements Prerequisites: 274A or equivalent Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

 Instructor: Wilson Formerly known as: Educational Psychology 208C Research Seminar in Measurement: Read Less [-] EDUC 274D Multidimensional Measurement 4 Units Terms offered: Spring 2019, Spring 2017, Spring 2015 Exploratory factor analysis, confirmatory factor analysis, and multidimensional item response theory.

-Multidimensional Measurement: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 4 hours of lecture per week
+Multidimensional Measurement: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.